-The HMA should engage the relevant Local Governments, including their recovery communications team or staff, early during the response phase as part of the provision of public information.
-This will facilitate the handover of public information for the recovery phase and allow for the Local Government input into the public information communications.
+The Controlling Agency should engage the City, including their recovery communications team or staff, early during the response phase as part of the provision of public information.
+This will facilitate the handover of public information for the recovery phase and allow for the City to have input into the public information communications.

-The Communicating in Recovery Guidelines provides further guidance to Local Governments on the provision of public information during recovery phase.
+The Communicating in Recovery Guide Red Cross provides further guidance to Local Governments on the provision of public information during recovery phase.

-To support effective recovery, the City of Kalamunda will provide up to date information about the recovery effort and engage in ongoing dialogue using a community led approach.
+To support effective recovery, the City will provide up to date information about the recovery effort and engage in ongoing dialogue using a community led approach.

-WHO NEEDS INFORMATION WHAT COMMUNICATION METHODS WILL BE USED WHERE WILL THE INFORMATION BE PROVIDED - Vulnerable groups (Emergency Contacts Directory -Recovery workers -Affected community -City of Kalamunda staff -Broader community Communication Plan Website Evacuation Centres Community Centres Libraries and other relevant public venues Potential One Stop Shop Online media
+WHO NEEDS INFORMATION WHAT COMMUNICATION METHODS WILL BE USED WHERE WILL THE INFORMATION BE PROVIDED Vulnerable groups (Emergency Contacts Directory).
+Recovery workers.
+Affected community.
+City staff.
+Broader community.
+Communication Plan Website Evacuation Centres.
+Community Centres.
+Libraries and other relevant public venues.
+Potential One Stop Shop.
+Online media

 During emergencies, the media have a legitimate interest in obtaining prompt and accurate information.
-If media access to accurate information is restricted, rumour and speculation may be substituted for fact.
-Consequently, there is nothing to be gained by attempting to restrict media access.
+If media access to accurate information is restricted, rumour and speculation may be substituted for fact, consequently, there is nothing to be gained by attempting to restrict media access.
 The media are also a vital link between recovery agencies and the public.